Air Fryer Recipe

 Method

-1. Lightly flour a clean surface and roll out the pizza dough into a rectangle about 1/4 inch thick.
+1. Lightly flour a clean work surface and roll the pizza dough into a rectangle about 1/4 inch thick.

 2. Spread the marinara sauce evenly over the dough, leaving about a 1-inch border around the edges.
-Layer the salami, cheese, and pepperoni evenly over the sauce.
-Sprinkle dried oregano and basil, then spread the grated mozzarella on top.
+Layer the salami, cheese and pepperoni evenly over the sauce.
+Sprinkle over the dried oregano and basil, then scatter the grated mozzarella on top.

-3. Starting at one long end, gently roll the dough like a Swiss roll, ensuring the filling stays inside.
-Pinch the seams and tuck the ends under to seal the Stromboli completely.
+3. Starting from one long end, carefully roll the dough up like a Swiss roll, keeping the filling tucked inside.
+Pinch the seam and fold the ends underneath to seal the Stromboli fully.
 Brush the top with beaten egg.

 4. Preheat your air fryer to 180°C (350°F).
-Place the Stromboli inside, seam side down, and cook for 20-25 minutes, checking halfway through for even cooking.
+Place the Stromboli inside, seam side down, and cook for 20-25 minutes, checking halfway through to make sure it is cooking evenly.

-5. Once cooked, remove from the air fryer and let it cool slightly before slicing.
+5. Once cooked, lift it out of the air fryer and leave it to cool slightly before slicing.
 Serve with a side of marinara sauce for dipping.

 Why this works in an air fryer